Chart Color Schemes

 Infrastructure

-Modbury Heights has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Modbury Heights has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact this particular area.
-Notable projects include the Tea Tree Gully Sustainable Sewers Program, Tilley Recreation Park Indoor Training Facility, The Oasis Estate, and Gawler Line Electrification & Level Crossing Removals, which also encompasses works in the Valley View area.
+Three projects identified by AreaSearch are expected to impact the area: Tea Tree Gully Sustainable Sewers Program, Tilley Recreation Park Indoor Training Facility, The Oasis Estate, and Gawler Line Electrification & Level Crossing Removals (includes Valley View area works).

 Professional plan users can use the search below to filter and access additional projects.